JoelSmith123/ideabox-mod2-refactor/TaskList.md

 41. (DONE)--------------------finish styling card section and cards for desktop (use flexbox for cards and section)

-42. finish styling page for mobile (media query and adjust appropriate values of existing styling)
+42. (JOEL)--------------------finish styling page for mobile (media query and adjust appropriate values of existing styling)

 Start stretch goals later.....